mouseless/baked/docs/architecture/README.md

 > components.

-In conclusion, feature implementations serve as bridges, connecting the domain layer to other layers through their opinionated configurations.
+In conclusion, feature implementations serve as bridges, connecting the domain or layers to other layers through their opinionated configurations.
 Below is a complete sample architecture, showcasing the integration of layers, features and the domain layer;